hillerlab/make_lastz_chains/README.md

 # Make Lastz Chains

+### Backup of the 11 Sep 2023 main branch version.

 Portable Hillerlab solution for generating pairwise genome alignment chains.
 These chains can be used as input for [TOGA](https://github.com/hillerlab/TOGA) or for generating multiz alignments.